UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 Wrestler

-Holloway carries a modest Elo edge (1897 to 1846), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Oliveira carries a modest Elo edge (1974 to 1901), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 Stylistically this is Holloway's knockout artist game against Oliveira's wrestler approach.
 Holloway is patient on the feet, timing counters and loading up when he sees openings, while Oliveira looks to close distance and put the fight on the mat.
 Historically these archetypes are dead-even when they collide.